 Note these timelines:

-- Property Assessment Notices are mailed to Winnipeg businesses in early November, 2019.
+- Property Assessment Notices are typically mailed out to Winnipeg businesses in early November.
 All other municipalities’ mailing dates vary, but are three weeks before their respective appeal deadlines.

-- The deadline to file an appeal with Winnipeg’s Board of Revision will be in late November, 2019.
-Outside of Winnipeg the deadlines vary from one municipality to another, from late August and late November, 2019, as noted in this list.
+- The deadline to file an appeal with Winnipeg’s Board of Revision will be in late November, 2021.
+Outside of Winnipeg the deadlines vary from one municipality to another, from late August and late November, 2021.
+Check this list to know the deadline in your municipality.

 Many factors are considered when setting value.
 Here are a few points to consider: